 Best Cafes and Restaurants in Taormina

-Taormina is Italian foodie heaven, with loads of incredible (and scenic) places to eat and drink.
-Try a traditional Sicilian summer breakfast of granita and brioche, eat fresh seafood by the beach, and slow down with an aperitivo at sunset.
-Here are some of our favorites:
+Try the traditional Sicilian summer breakfast of granita and brioche, fresh seafood (best eaten by the beach), and aperitivos at sunset (we loved La Locanda Dei Mori).
+Here are some of our favorite spots:

 - Ristorante Aranciara